hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/bones/editing/transform.rst

    :Menu:      :menuselection:`Armature --> Switch Direction`, :menuselection:`Specials --> Switch Direction`
    :Hotkey:    :kbd:`Alt-F`

-This tool is not available from the *Armature* menu, but only from the *Specials* pop-up menu :kbd:`W`.
-It allows you to switch the direction of the selected bones (i.e. their root will become their tip, and vice versa).
+This tool allows you to switch the direction of the selected bones (i.e. their root will become their tip, and vice versa).

 Switching the direction of a bone will generally break the chain(s) it belongs to.
 However, if you switch a whole (part of a) chain, the switched bones will still be parented/connected, but in "reversed order".
 See the Fig. :ref:`fig-rig-properties-switch`.

+..
+TODO2.8 Maybe update the images (color & style)

 .. _fig-rig-properties-switch:

 .. list-table:: Switching example.

-   * - .. figure:: /images/rigging_armatures_bones_editing_transform_switch-direction-1.png
+   * - .. figure:: /images/animation_armatures_bones_editing_transform_switch-direction-1.png
           :width: 320px

           An armature with one selected bone, and one selected chain of three bones, just before switching.

-     - .. figure:: /images/rigging_armatures_bones_editing_transform_switch-direction-2.png
+     - .. figure:: /images/animation_armatures_bones_editing_transform_switch-direction-2.png
           :width: 320px

           The selected bones have been switched.
 Bone.005 is no more connected nor parented to anything.